luma/generator-tok/README.md

 ### What it doesn't do (yet)

-* anything involving Karma or Browserify, so it's not browser friendly yet
 * it doesn't have strong guidelines for how you build your final package, except that you should use Gulp as your task system